 BROADWAY TO HOLLYWOOD: HIGHLIGHTS FROM AMERICA'S MUSICAL THEATRE Experience the American musical genre and its creators through Broadway, film, and vaudevillian stage music from turn-of-the-19th-century to present.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 4 hours.
 Click to download a Sample flyer for this program.

 BROADWAY TO HOLLYWOOD: JEWISH WRITERS OF AMERICA’S MUSICAL STAGE AND FILM Experience the American musical genre and its Jewish producers, writers, and performers through Broadway, film, and vaudevillian stage music from turn-of-the-19th-century to present.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 4 hours.
 Click to download a Sample flyer for this program.

 A CELEBRATION OF THE SOUL: MUSIC & MIRACLES OF OUR LIVES - uplifting and inspiring music from musical traditions, cultures, composers and lyricists around the world.
 Folk, Pop, Film, Stage, Hebrew and Yiddish, and original songs from Joy’s repertoire are woven together with uplifting stories of the human experience.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 2 hours.
 The music for this program may be individualized to a specific theme or season as desired.

 A CELEBRATION OF THE SOUL: MUSIC & MIRACLES THROUGH JEWISH EYES - A conversation and concert of spiritual and historical themes of Judaism and its connection to other faiths and of the meaning and significance of Jewish holidays and observances.
 A rediscovery of our personal lives, goals, and motivations of the past and the year to come.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 2 hours.
 This program may be individualized for a specific holiday or observance, season, or as desired.
 Click to download a Sample flyer for this program.

 CRAZY FOR COLE: LEGENDARY LYRICS & MUSIC OF COLE PORTER: Experience Joy Katzen-Guthrie in concert with the music of one of America's musical legends, the creator of some of the most sophisticated melodies and lyrics to grace the Broadway stage, Cole Porter, whose songs reflect his experience and his outlook on life.
 From his beginnings in Peru, Indiana, through his life in New York, Paris, London, and Hollywood, we'll get to know Porter through his songs and the recollections of his friends and colleagues.
 Concert up to 2 hours

 CRAZY FOR GERSHWIN!
 Tin Pan Alley, Broadway, Hollywood, and Hit Parade were significantly affected by the work of George and Ira Gershwin, who fused the genres of stage, film, jazz, and classical music into a distinctly unique American voice.
 Examine the lives, music, and magic of these two great artists through this live concert.
-One hour concert.
+Concert up to 2 hours.